laurenclark/cookie-tool/README.md

 __Nice to Have__

 - Automate the minifying and stringing of the styles.
-- Automate renaming the script to output as rawCookie.js on compile.
+- Automate renaming the script to output as rawCookie.js on compile (strip the suffix)
+- Add fetch with polyfill to get all the config data + loading styles for disclosures
+- Add all the global config like privacy policy link, bools to show etc.